LET US HELP

 Principles of Psychopathology and Diagnosis

 Learners in this course examine psychopathology principles, professional literature, and current issues associated with assessing mental disorders.
 Learners critically evaluate diagnostic models, methods, and approaches used in diagnosing and treating individuals, couples, and families.
 Learners also explore the current DSM classifications and diagnostic issues associated with multicultural populations.
-For MS in Clinical Mental Health Counseling, MS in Marriage and Family Therapy, MS in School Counseling degree program and Contemporary Theory in Addictive Behavior, Contemporary Theory in Mental Health Services, Contemporary Theory in School-Based Services, and Systemic Couple and Family Therapy graduate certificate learners only.
-Prerequisite(s): MS Marriage and Family Counseling/Therapy learners must have completed COUN5220, COUN5270, COUN5820, COUN-R5821.
-MS Clinical Mental Health Counseling learners must have completed COUN-R5831.
-MSW and MSW—Advanced Standing learners must have completed SWK5013.
+For MS in Clinical Mental Health Counseling, Contemporary Theory in Mental Health Services graduate certificate, MSW, and MSW—Advanced Standing learners only.
+Prerequisite(s): COUN5223 or SWK5013.

 |4 quarter credits|